matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 }
 ```

 Take your time to read it...
-We see that the `intercept` method is more complex.
-I added tons of comments inside the code, so it's easier to understand what's happening.
+We see that the `intercept` method is more complex. **I added tons of comments inside the code**, so it's easier to understand what's happening.

 Let's see whether we reached all our prefixed goals: